hupaulcamacho/fgc-merch-store/README.md

 Built with React.js, Firebase

 ## Introduction
-This application allows users to purchase fighting game themed art they would normally buy from vendors at events and to create their own storefront to sell merchandise of their own.
+This application allows users to purchase fighting game themed merchandise they would normally buy from vendors at events and to create their own storefront to sell merchandise of their own.